Kinson Drainage and Wastewater Strategy

 - Review capacity at the WRC, considering growth in the catchment and climate change, and identify and deliver mitigation measures if required.

-We are developing further long-term options that address and mitigate for climate change, development, urban creep and other future challenges as a part of the drainage and wastewater management plan process.
+We are developing long-term options that address and mitigate for climate change, development, urban creep and other future challenges as a part of the Drainage and Wastewater Management Plan process.
+This could include the use of sustainable drainage systems, new technologies and working with partners more to align long term plans and schemes.